-We highly recommend using a calendar to plan, prioritize, and perform tasks.
+A recommendation is to use a calendar to plan, prioritise, and perform tasks.
 Remember to plan when to do what and divide tasks into small parts so they are achievable.
 It’s also important to be realistic in your planning, try to pace yourself so you can last in the long run.

-Last, but not least, the Student Health Service offers an anti-procrastination group, “Do it now!”, that meets once a week to support each other and help create structure.
+If you want help to create structure, to not procrastinate, you can participate in our student anti-procrastination group, “Do it now!”, which meets once a week to support each other and help create structure.